pustotnik/zenmake/docs/buildconf-deps.rst

 =============================

 The config parameter ``dependencies`` is a :ref:`dict<buildconf-dict-def>` with configurations of external non-system dependencies.
+General description of external dependencies is :ref:`here<dependencies-external>`.

 Each such a dependency can have own unique name and parameters:

 .. _buildconf-dep-params-rootdir: